 Founded Sundog Media Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
 In 1996, we moved to Alaska and Joe started our graphic design business in Anchorage.
 By day, I worked in my degreed profession as a full time auditor for Mikunda, Cottrell and Co.
 CPAs.
 By night, when I was not out of town auditing some business in a remote Alaskan village, I was working beside Joe, supporting his talents with mine.
 I learned the basics in design, typesetting, and whatever else was necessary to build the business.
-In 1998, we added website design, development, domain management and hosting to our services and I started working full time at Sundog.
+Two years later we added website design, development, domain management and hosting to our services and I started working full time at Sundog.
 Filling in wherever needed my role has varied greatly over the years.
 Next, in 2008, we purchased another Alaskan web company, Web Weavers of Fairbanks, AK almost doubling our team.
 Now I concentrate on mostly accounting with a little of this or that when our team needs someone to step in and assist.
 I feel blessed we’ve had the opportunity to put together a talented, technical, detail oriented team and can provide such specialized service to our clients.
 I’m also happy I don’t have to keep up with all the technology myself!

 What is Your Alaska Story?